surya-moorthy/learn-rust/readme.md

 ### Package Management
   we can add external libraries or in rust called as crates by command :
     cargo add crate_name

+# Part -2
+## Collections
+    -> data structures that are used for storing multiple values , and these data collections stored in the heap , since these contains large space so we store more values , push and delete , that is dynamically allocate those memory
+  ## Vectors
+  ## Hashmap
+  ## Iterators
+      types -> iter
+            -> iter_mut
+            -> into_iter
+  ## Vectors